Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 ![here](/assets/plugin-package/7.png)

+I registered the package with the `Plugin Registration Tool`.

-# Step 4: Associate the managed identity to the plugin package
+# Step 5: Associate the managed identity to the plugin package
-Just as before, once you’ve registered your package you need to associate it to the managed identity in Dataverse.
+Just as before, once you’ve registered your `package` you need to associate it to the `managed identity` in Dataverse, the main difference here is you are **not** associating it to the `plugin`.
 Here is an example request:

 ![here](/assets/plugin-package/8.png)